-- You’ll never get paid and only waste hours and hours of time you put into your promos.
+- You’ll never get paid and only waste hours and hours you put into your promos.

 Final Words – Is PaidLeaf a Scam?

 PaidLeaf is definitely a scam.
-From the cloned website to the fake payment proof to testimonials to claims, there’s nothing legitimate about this platform.
+There’s nothing legitimate about this platform, from the cloned website to the fake payment proof to testimonials to claims.

 You should stay away from the PL platform.
 If you’re looking to test it out anyway, don’t enter your real email address.
 Try it out with a dummy/secondary email to see how it goes.
-That’s still of no use, though; you won’t make any money with it and only waste your precious time.
+That’s still useless, though; you won’t make any money with it and only waste your precious time.

 Looking To Make Your First Dollar Online?